-The large movement in Financing and Investment Income is due to change in fair value of equity investments, explained in more detail in the 'Revaluation' paragraph in Note 1 of the accounts on page 20.
+The large movement in Financing and Investment Income in 2022/23 was due to the change in fair value of equity investments, explained in more detail in the 'Revaluation' paragraph in Note 1 of the accounts on page 19.

-13. Adjustments between Accounting Basis and Funding Basis under Regulations
+14. Adjustments between Accounting Basis and Funding Basis under Regulations